shaoming11/pong-copy/README.md

 # pong-copy
-Very dirty code, next game will be more object oriented
+code will be more object oriented next time